Celebrate Your Wedding Day

 I live in Killarney Co.
 Kerry which means counties Cork and Limerick are just on my doorstep.
 But I’m also happy to travel to Tipperary, Laois, Offaly, Clare, Kilkenny, South Galway and South Kildare.

-My celebrancy fees for weddings range from €450 and above, depending on which county you’re looking to hold your ceremony in, and my quote will always include any expenses such as possible accommodation costs or travel.
+My humanist wedding celebrant fees range from €450 and above, depending on which county you’re looking to hold your ceremony in.
+And my quote will always include any expenses such as possible accommodation costs or travel.
 Also, the Humanist Association of Ireland charge a contribution fee of €90, which is payable via their website.

 Get in touch